InoriRus/Kyty/README.md

 Licensed under the MIT license.

 ---
-It is possible to run some simple games for PS4 and homebrews for PS5
+It is possible to run some simple games for PS4 and homebrews for PS5.

+Check out the [Community Compatibility List](https://docs.google.com/spreadsheets/d/1NSf_N57Qffy5CAr2QYpWi0jOMOHJjhXB9JsYNqPqGHk/edit), any contributions are appreciated!

-There maybe graphics glitches, crashes, freezes and low FPS.
+There maybe graphical glitches, crashes, freezes and low FPS.
 It's OK for now.

 Features that are not implemented:
 - Audio input/output